umd-lhcb/nixos-config-rpi/README.md

 ## Installation
-Download the latest `NixOS` `aarch64` release from [1] (unofficial, currently the official one doesn't work with Raspberry Pi 4).
+Download the latest `NixOS` `aarch64` release from [1] (official, but experimental).
 Note that this is officially termed as 'unstable', but should be sufficient in our case.
 This branch can be used as a rolling release.

 Write the image to an SD card.
 In Linux, suppose we have a sdcard `mmcblk0` with 2 partitions `mmcblk0p1` and `mmcblk0p1`, then we should write to